DESCRIPTION:

 Public health systems across Canada are facing growing expectations and increasingly complex challenges, at a time when jurisdictions are modernizing how public health is organized, governed, and delivered.
 Strengthening capacity to meet these realities is a strategic priority, and shared competency frameworks provide a practical foundation for training, professional development, and consistent practice across roles, organizations, and jurisdictions.

-Hosted by the National Collaborating Centre for Healthy Public Policy and the National Collaborating Centre for Determinants of Health on behalf of the National Collaborating Centres (NCCs), this webinar will highlight the NCCs’ leadership in renewing the 2.0 Core Competencies for Public Health in Canada through extensive national engagement.
+Hosted by the National Collaborating Centre for Healthy Public Policy and the National Collaborating Centre for Determinants of Health on behalf of the National Collaborating Centres (NCCs), this webinar highlighted the NCCs’ leadership in renewing the 2.0 Core Competencies for Public Health in Canada through extensive national engagement.
 This updated set of competencies offers a common foundation for effective, responsive, and innovative public health practice today.
+This webinar was held on February 12, 2026.

-Building on this foundation, the webinar will feature complementary competency frameworks relevant to capacity-building across practice, organizations, and system governance:
+Building on this foundation, the webinar featured complementary competency frameworks relevant to capacity-building across practice, organizations, and system governance:

-Through short presentations and a moderated discussion, participants will be introduced to several competency frameworks and reflect on how they can be used in education and public health practice across diverse contexts.
+Through short presentations and a moderated discussion, participants were introduced to several competency frameworks and reflected on how they can be used in education and public health practice across diverse contexts.

-This webinar will be offered in English, with simultaneous translation available through Wordly.
+This webinar was offered in English, with simultaneous translation available through Wordly.

 SPEAKERS: